sisl/ExpFamilyPCA.jl/docs/src/math/bregman.md

 B_F(p, q) = F(p) - F(q) - \langle f(p), p - q \rangle
 ```

 where $\langle , \rangle$ denotes an inner product and $f(x) = \nabla_x F(x)$.
-Intuitively, the Bregman divergence expresses the difference between at $p$ between $F$ and its first-order Taylor expansion about $q$.
+Intuitively, the Bregman divergence expresses the difference at $p$ between $F$ and its first-order Taylor expansion about $q$.
 We use Bregman divergences to measure the difference between two probability distributions.
-The Bregman divergence is also sometimes called the Bregman distance, but it is not a metric since it is usually satisfies neither symmetry nor the triangle inequality.
+The Bregman divergence is also sometimes called the Bregman distance, but it is not a metric since it usually satisfies neither symmetry nor the triangle inequality.

 ## Relationship to the Exponential Family